 District Deadlines – District Directors will provide procedural information and set the deadline for receiving checks and student information from schools in their district.
 This deadline may be before the state’s deadline.

-Registration – the information for all students who qualify for 2nd round must be submitted on the Allotments Sheets by the District Director or the District’s designee by Monday, October 7, 2024.
+Registration – the information for all students who qualify for 2nd round must be submitted on the Quota Sheets by the District Director or the District’s designee by Monday, October 13, 2025.
 Students and their directors must follow their districts instructions and deadlines for submitting this information and registration fee.

 The District Director (or the District’s designee) is responsible for uploading all information and audition recordings on the Google form.
 (A link will be sent by the Division Chair.)